BigDataBiology/SemiBin/README.md

 conda install -c conda-forge -c bioconda semibin
 ```

-**The inputs** to the SemiBin are contigs (assembled from the reads) and bam files (reads mapping to the contigs).
+**The inputs** to the SemiBin are contigs (assembled from the reads) and BAM files (reads mapping to the contigs).
 In [the docs](https://semibin.readthedocs.io/en/latest/generate/) you can see how to generate the inputs starting with a metagenome.

 Running with single-sample binning (for example: human gut samples):